 Four Simple Ways to Increase Your Website Audience

-The Americans With Disabilities Act (ADA) is the milestone law that guarantees equal opportunity for people with disabilities – not just physical barriers such as wheelchair access, but website access as well.
-The Department of Justice has published standards which state that all electronic and information technology must be accessible to people with disabilities.
+The Americans With Disabilities Act (ADA) is the milestone law that guarantees equal opportunity for people with disabilities – not just physical barriers such as wheelchair access but website access as well.
+The Department of Justice has published standards that state that all electronic and information technology must be accessible to people with disabilities.

 There are many more ways to help people with disabilities navigate your site more easily, which we will address in a future blog.

 The DOJ’s proposed amendments to the ADA are expected in 2018, and we will keep you posted.
 But really, make your website compliant because it’s good business!
 Why leave out nearly 20 percent of your potential customers, clients, and colleagues?